popsolutions/openventilator/README.md

 ## Technical highlights

-OpenVentilor has adjustable PEEP and maximum pressure threshold, with a wide range.
+OpenVentilator has adjustable PEEP and maximum pressure threshold, with a wide range.
 It has adjustable timing for the inspiratory and expiratory phases, allowing a wide range of BPM and I/E. The volume per breath is adjustable mechanically.

 # Getting Started
 Summary